ElliotEckholm/Recycle_ai_Machine/README.md

-# TensorFlow Lite Python classification example with Pi Camera
+# Control LED's with TensorFlow Lite Image Classifiction Predictions on the Raspberry Pi 4

+## From TensorFlow Tutorial:
 This example uses [TensorFlow Lite](https://tensorflow.org/lite) with Python on a Raspberry Pi to perform real-time image classification using images streamed from the Pi Camera.